Improve Behavior and Build Relationships

 Tawnya Lichtenwalter owns Happy Acres Dog Training with her husband, Bob, and two labs, Bella and Ray.
 They moved from Washington State to Iowa to make Tawnya’s dream of a custom designed training and boarding facility a reality.
 After more than 20 years of hands-on dog training and competing, Tawnya loves training dogs of all breeds and ages.
 Currently, Bella and Ray are working on Competition Obedience and K9 NoseWork (see our class descriptions for more detail).

 Tawnya embraces force-free training methods because they are a kinder and more effective way to achieve results, teach obedience, and help your dog learn behaviors.
-She carries a CPDT-KA certification from the national Association of Dog Training Professionals (ADTP), which supports this scientifically-based method.
-Rather than traditional training, this method encourages your dog to offer behaviors without fear of retribution.
+Rather than traditional training, force-free training methods encourage your dog to offer behaviors without fear of retribution.
 They actually learn to love learning!
 Tawnya’s favorite moment is when people “get it” and realize that they can communicate effectively with their dog, which makes the dog happier and more trusting of them (and vice versa).
 Training helps develop your dog’s innate abilities and learn more about his personality and talents.
 If you want to understand your dog better and have a better relationship, Tawnya can help you learn how!

 Bob Lichtenwalter is the co-owner of Happy Acres, helping with the maintenance, backup, and essential administrative stuff that goes along with running a business as well as being an unparalleled cheering squad for training and competitions.
 His most important role, however, is Official Puppy Snuggler.
 When he comes home from work, it’s time for “Puppy Therapy”: relaxing and decompressing with the residents of the K9 Kastle and the Puppy Palace.
 You’ll likely see Bob around the property when you’re dropping off or picking up your dogs, since he is frequently in the office while Tawnya is training.